Ercole I d'Este: Biography

-Ercole is equally famous as a patron of the arts, as much an expression of his conscious magnificence as his cultivated aloofness, grave and stern as befitted the new ducal rank of Ferrara (Manca 1989:524ff).
+Ercole is equally famous as a patron of the arts, as much an expression of his conscious magnificence as his cultivated aloofness, grave and stern as befitted the new ducal rank of Ferrara.
 He made the poet Boiardo his minister, and also brought the young Ludovico Ariosto into his household.

 Under Ercole Ferrara became one of the leading cities of Europe; it underwent substantial growth in the Ercolean Addition, approximately doubling in size, under Ercole's direct guidance, producing the first planned and executed urbanistic project of the Renaissance.
 To enclose it, he extended the city's walls, hiring architect Biagio Rossetti for the work.
 Many of Ferrara's most famous buildings date from his reign.

 Ercole was an admirer of church reformer Girolamo Savonarola, who was also from Ferrara, and sought his advice on both spiritual and political matters.
 Approximately a dozen letters between the two survive from the 1490s.
 Ercole attempted to have Savonarola freed by the Florentine church authorities, but was unsuccessful; the reformist monk was burned at the stake in 1498.

 In 1503 or 1504, Ercole asked his newly hired composer Josquin des Prez to write a musical testament for him, structured on Savonarola's prison meditation Infelix ego.
 The result was the Miserere, probably first performed for Holy Week in 1504, with the tenor part possibly sung by the Duke himself.

 Ercole died on 25 January 1505, and his son Alfonso became Duke.